 The president of the American Military Partners Association says that UTSA better get with the program or risk losing federal funds.
 “Federal law specifically requires that universities grant in-state tuition rates to the spouses of active duty service members,” he told the Voice.
-“We urge the federal government to immediately withhold any federal funds that UTSA is receiving through the [...]
+“We urge the federal government to immediately withhold any federal funds that UTSA is [...]

 Why is the Defense of Marriage Act unconstitutional?
 Here are two propositions that United States v.
 Windsor might be thought to stand for:

 (1) The federal government’s decision not to recognize state-sanctioned marriages of same-sex couples was an unconstitutional intrusion on federalism (a structural claim); or

 (2) The federal government’s decision not to recognize state-sanctioned marriages of same-sex couples was an unconstitutional infringement on a substantive right, e.g., the right to marry (a liberty claim).